 Now is the time for laughter to become the final dish.
 Take some photos of the speeches.
 Also, put the guests’ laughter on your shoot list.
 An unmissable photography opportunity!

 But at the end of the speeches, here comes the toast.
 Memories and moments will always be stuck in our heads, so I advise you to hold them in pictures as well.
 Snap the toasts and the tears!

 Throwing the bouquet

 Take some photos when she throws the bouquet or when the bridesmaids fight on it.
 And let’s not forget about the boys!
 They can try to catch the bouquet too.
 Why not?

-Every bride and groom prepare for their wedding party a special dance.
-Capture this and every step they do!
+Every bride and groom prepares a special dance for the big day.
+Capture this and every step they take!
 And there’s more.
-All these people enjoying the wedding, dancing until the sunrise and having a good time should appear in the wedding album.
+All these people who enjoy the wedding, dance until the sunrise, and have a good time should appear in the wedding album.

 The final countdown

 For the last part of the wedding, ask for fireworks, confetti, or sparkles.
 This will miraculously add some good shots.
 Also, some cheers shots will complete your wedding photo list.

 A wedding is a big event, and being a wedding photographer can be a little stressful.
 Don’t stress too much.
 Take it as a challenge and face unpleasant surprises.
 Be relaxed, talk to guests, have fun with the newlyweds, and make your best moves.
 I know it can be overwhelming, but the thought that anything wrong can happen will make your job harder.